-Is it safe to be on a plane?
+Is it really safe to board a plane right now?

 General COVID Precautions are Still Best Practice

-When you travel (or whenever you’re in any public place), the best thing you can do for yourself and for others is to practice the COVID-safe behaviours that make up our new normal.
+When you travel (or whenever you’re in any public place like airports and public toilets), the best thing you can do for yourself and for others is to practice the universal COVID-safe behaviours that make up our new normal.

 Keep your distance at the airport and on the plane.
-That means paying attention to the markings on the floor whenever you’re in a queue, and adhering to the boarding announcements to help crew manage crowds.
-The airline will likely leave a seat between you and travellers that are from another party – but if you see a free window seat in an empty row, ask if you can be moved to that one instead.
-This will keep you further from passengers and crew walking through the aisles.
+That means paying attention to the markings on the floor whenever you’re in a queue and adhering to the boarding announcements to help the crew manage crowds.

 You should also wear a face mask and pack a few extra for long journeys.
 Wash your hands frequently, use hand sanitiser and avoid touching your face as much as you can as per the current guidelines.